Smitabh/Assignment_angular2/README.md

    See Images:
-    1."assignment.png" -  show all records in the table 2."editrowrecord.png" when click on edit (pencil) enable textbox values 3."editmsg.png" after udated record display message
+    1."assignment.png" -  show all records in the table

+    2."editrowrecord.png" when click on edit (pencil) enable textbox values

+    3."editmsg.png" after udated record display message

     4."delete row.png" First need to click on checkbox .If value is checked then click on"Delete" button.
-       Ask message "Are you sure to delete the recprd" 5."deletemsg.png" - if row(s) deleted then dispaly message in the screen for 3 seconds.
+       Ask message "Are you sure to delete the record"

+    5."deletemsg.png" - if row(s) deleted then dispaly message in the screen for 3 seconds.